 When Trickle-Down Economics Works

-Trickle-down economics is a theory that says benefits for the wealthy trickle down to everyone else.
+Trickle-down economics is a theory that claims benefits for the wealthy trickle down to everyone else.
 These benefits are usually tax cuts on businesses, high-income earners, capital gains, and dividends.

 Trickle-Down Economic Theory